leodidier14/leodidier14/README.md

 # Léo DIDIER
 ## About
-French student in the fourth year of CESI IT Engineering school.
+French student in the last year of CESI IT Engineering school.